arlbibek/windows-ahk/README.md

 [ _If you have trust issues with .exe(s) and/or want to make some changes_ ]

-1. First, Download and Install AutoHotKey [ *from one of the links above* ].
+1. First, download and Install AutoHotKey [ *from one of the links above* ].
-2. Then, Download the `WINDOWS.ahk` file from one of the [releases](https://github.com/arlbibek/windows-ahk/releases "Visit releases page") (or you may clone the repo).
+2. Then, download the `WINDOWS.ahk` file from one of the [releases](https://github.com/arlbibek/windows-ahk/releases "Visit releases page") (or you may clone the repo).
 3. Run the `WINDOWS.ahk` file.
 4. Done! _You shall now see the `WINDOWS.ahk` file running on the system tray._